morphine06/bootstrap-commander/README.md

 # bootstrap-commander #

-The worst framework that want to be the best.
+The worst framework that hope to be the best.
 If the weel was not been reinvented, it would have remained in stone.

 ## Philosophy ##